The latest in a series on Connecticut’s 13 most imperiled ecosystems.

 From a snowy gravel road on the shoulder of Canaan Mountain, in Litchfield County, the flat Housatonic Valley looks like the work of a god-sized steamroller.
 A geologist, however, might revere this gulf between mountains more for its tectonic masonry.
 This immense stretch of lowland is Robbins Swamp, the largest inland wetland in Connecticut, but it is also perhaps the finest and most opulent marble sink that has ever been crafted, cut from the bedrock of the so-called marble valleys of the state’s northwestern corner.
 Yet such elegant stonework does not explain the biologist who describes this region to me as “magical.”

 I was far from optimistic.
-A wildlife director with the Connecticut Department of Energy and Environmental Protection, which owns most of Robbins Swamp, had told me there were no intact calcareous fens there anymore.
+Wildlife directors at the Connecticut Department of Energy and Environmental Protection, which owns most of Robbins Swamp, had told me there were no intact calcareous fens there anymore.
 If that were the case, I wanted to see what had happened to them.
 It would help me understand what might become of the rest.

 II.
 Found Only Here

-In Connecticut, most fens go by the names of brooks, ponds, or swamps, to which they often bear at least an outward similarity.
-According to Erik Kiviat, a biologist and director of the Hudsonia wetlands research center, fens are characterized by low, shrubby vegetation on saturated but not flooded soils.
-However, unlike other, more typical wetlands, classification as a calcareous fen depends on two specific criteria.
-First, the fen must sit on an area of calcareous bedrock, usually limestone or marble; and second, the fen must be fed by groundwater from subsurface seeps or surface springs.
+In Connecticut, most fens go by the names of brooks, ponds, or swamps, to which they often bear an outward similarity.
+According to Dr. Erik Kiviat, a biologist and director of the Hudsonia wetlands research center, fens are characterized by low, shrubby vegetation on saturated but not flooded soils.
+However, unlike more typical wetlands, classification as a calcareous fen depends on two specific criteria.
+First, the fen must sit on an area of calcareous bedrock, such as limestone or marble, and second, the fen must be fed by groundwater from subsurface seeps or surface springs.
 When the groundwater flows saturate the soil, calcium from the bedrock reduces its acidity, creating a habitat of either pH-neutral or slightly alkaline wetland—a calcareous fen.

 Places where this combination can occur are extremely rare.
 The primary limiting factor is suitable bedrock, which in the northeast is confined to a thin band of limestones and marbles called the Grenville Shelf Sequence running up the New York-New England border.
-Nearly all of the fens in the region occur along that line—but importantly, only where this bedrock is able to affect the chemical composition of a groundwater-fed wetland.
-Overall, such sites in Connecticut number somewhere between ten and fifteen.
+Nearly all of the fens in the region occur along that line—but importantly, only where this bedrock is able to affect the chemical composition of the groundwater.
+Overall, such sites in Connecticut number somewhere between 10 and 15.

-To the above criteria, Kiviat adds a third condition for identifying fens: vegetation.
-Perhaps the most important feature of fens is the habitat they provide for high numbers of rare plant species, many of which are found nowhere else—they are “faithful to fens,” as Kiviat puts it.
+To the above criteria, Dr. Kiviat adds a third condition for identifying fens: vegetation.
+Perhaps the most important feature of fens is the habitat they provide for high numbers of rare plant species, many of which are found nowhere else—they are “faithful to fens,” as Dr. Kiviat puts it.
 A common method of studying fens is to measure the presence and abundance of these species, which biologists refer to as “fen indicator plants.”
-In Connecticut, these include a variety of sedges, notably the threatened Barratt’s Sedge, as well as flowering plants like Spreading Globeflower and the rare Showy Ladyslipper orchid, which was a favorite of Charles Darwin.
+In Connecticut, these include a variety of sedges, notably the threatened barratt’s sedge, as well as flowering plants like spreading globeflower and the rare showy ladyslipper orchid, which was a favorite of Charles Darwin.

 III.
 A Habitat in Flux